painedpineapple/mood-friend/PRD.md

 - Users can view graphical representations of their trends over time.
 - Recommendations or tips based on the user's patterns.

-### Streaks & Rewards

-- Users can view their current streak of daily entries.
-- Details of potential cashbacks based on their streak.

 ## MVP

-The primary goal of the MVP is to validate the core idea of "Mood Friend" and demonstrate its feasibility and potential value to users.
-The MVP will focus on the following key components:
+- The MVP will include a basic implementation of the streaks and rewards system.
+- Users will be able to track their streaks and see an estimate of the tokens they could earn.
+- The primary focus will remain on the core features of metric tracking and visualization.

+It will include the following components:

 ### 1. **User Registration & Authentication**: